servidge/BaTbot/README.md

 - [TODO](#todo)

 ## Usage
-./botbat.sh
+./botbat

 ## Simple Commands
-inside the script botbat.sh you will find a list of example commands that you can configure.
+inside the script botbat you will find a list of example commands that you can configure.
 For Example:
 ```
 	["/hello"]="echo Hi"